 VTAS is a Department of Education, Sport and Culture (the Department) Scheme that offers financial assistance to individuals and organisations towards the costs of vocational training.

-In line with the Department’s aim of raising the skills of the Island’s workforce and this scheme provides financial support for a range of courses and initiatives which will likely have a positive impact on the productivity of individuals and competiveness of Manx businesses.
+In line with the Government’s aim of raising the skills of the Island’s workforce and this scheme provides financial support for a range of courses which will likely have a positive impact on the productivity of individuals and competiveness of Manx businesses.

 What is vocational training?

 Vocational Training provides an individual with the knowledge and skills required for employment in a specific job or setting.
 It prepares them to carry out a particular function or increase their professional competence, often to an industry recognised standard.

 The Department will consider requests for funding from:

 - Employers who are based and provide employment opportunities within the Island

 - Those who are self-employed and/or sole traders